Postage Act 1839: Enactment

 On 27 December 1839 a new warrant was issued that further reduced the rate to one-penny per postage rate with the weight steps as previously listed.
-Several other alterations were made including the abolition of all the additional Irish Sea crossing related fees and the half-penny tax on letter conveyed by mail carriages with more than two wheels in Scotland.
+Several other alterations were made including the abolition of all the additional fees related to the Irish Sea crossing and the half-penny tax on letters conveyed by mail carriages with more than two wheels in Scotland.